grantjenks/python-sortedcontainers/docs/implementation.rst

 bisect.insort is fast, really fast.
 This is somewhat counter-intuitive since most schools teach that shifting elements in an array is slow.
 But modern processors do this really well.
-A lot of time has been spent optimizing memcopy/memmove-like operations both in hardward and software.
+A lot of time has been spent optimizing memcopy/memmove-like operations both in hardware and software.

 But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding one thousand.
 So the implementation of SortedList uses a list